eventqueue-io/eq-agent/README.md

 - No authentication is supported for the incoming webhooks.
 This means that _you must be cautious with the public endpoint that EventQueue provides, and not share it publicly_: anyone who knows it can send HTTP calls that may contain malicious payloads, and will be forwarded to your local server.
+- If you lose your credentials, there is no way to get them back or reset them.
+You will need to create a new account and reconfigure all your webhooks.
+I'm planning to add reset functionality soon.
 - While this is in beta, you can only receive up to 100 webhooks per day.
 If that number is reached then excess webhooks are rejected.
 This is to avoid abuse of the service during this test phase, and will change in the near future.